New Zealand's Ardern to leave office, sets October election

-Ardern had faced a tough election campaign this year.
+Ardern had been facing tough election prospects.
 Her liberal Labour Party won reelection two years ago in a landslide of historic proportions, but recent polls have put her party behind its conservative rivals.

 She faced tougher criticism at home that the strategy was too strict.